tonysla/generate-fake-data/README.md

 1.File `version_two.sh` generates fake data using for loop.

 2.File `regular_expression.sh` & `cut_sed_regex.sh` generate fake data and also show examples of using regular expression on the generated data.

+## Readme in progress...